Unbelievable views throughout this one in a lifetime trip

 The most important day of our trip is to get to know one of the 7 wonders of the world, the incredible Machu Picchu and we have two ways to get there:

-The first: is through the Inca Trail, this hike lasts 1 hour with 30 minutes of pure ascent.
+The first: Walking up, this hike lasts 1 hour with 30 minutes of pure ascent.

 The second: is by tourist bus, this short journey takes 30 minutes.